 Evolving a design system

-My role
+My contributions

 Connect with people who reference and contribute

-I conducted user interviews that revealed several pain points—from confusion caused by inconsistencies in the documentation to an unclear contribution model.
-The interviews also revealed that the DS had more distinct user types than we had realized.
-To surface needs and clarify DS use cases, I created personas for the team to use during backlog grooming and prioritization.
+Although the CFPB DS had existed for years, we lacked insight into how people were using it.
+I conducted user interviews that revealed several pain points and also that the system had more distinct user types than we had realized.
+To surface needs and clarify CFPB DS use cases, I created personas.

 I conducted and synthesized research to understand user needs.